 - Baking Soda – cleaning, cooking, baking soda has many uses.

-- Pasta – I like to store a variety of pasta.
+- Pasta – Pasta typically can be stored for up to 2 years unopened.
+I like to store a variety of pasta.

 - Bouillon – Chicken bouillon and beef bouillon would be the most popular to buy.
 It’s basically dried broth or stock.
-It’s chock full of salt and will last quite a while.
+It’s chock full of salt and can last for up to 2 years.

 - Broth and/or Stock – Usually these have a 6/m-1/yr best by date.
 Great for making soups and stews.